AIKAN WHISKY - GLOBAL DESIGN AND COMMUNICATION

 Application of the identity to publicity materials (ambience photograph, press announcement, bags, press file, flyers, window dressing materials)

 VISUAL IDENTITY AND PACKAGING DESIGN

 For VIRGINIE T., her own brand of exceptional mature vintages, Virginie Taittinger was looking for a visual identity and packaging that would be consistent with the two key values of her House:

 - Innovation, which is reflected both in the way the champagne is made and in its exclusive distribution via the website of the brand: www.champagnevirginiet.com

-Classical motifs in a Second Empire style have been livened up by bright colours that reflect the modernity of the packaging innovation: a case that turns into a champagne bucket and can hold chilled water for several hours.
+Classical patterns in a Second Empire style have been livened up by bright colours that reflect the modernity of the packaging innovation: a case that turns into a champagne bucket and that can hold chilled water for several hours.
 Thanks to thermochromic ink, the VIRGINIE T. marking at the back of the bottle changes from white to red when the ideal serving temperature of 8°C is reached.

 Graphics rules and packaging